nicolaskruchten/nicolaskruchten.github.io/_posts/2025-11-30-vibe-cading-a-data-physicalization.md

 - [Bertin reorderable matrices](https://dataphys.org/list/bertins-reorderable-matrices/) are physical representations of data tables developed by Bertin and documented in his lesser-known book [La Graphique](http://www.zones-sensibles.org/jacques-bertin-la-graphique-et-le-traitement-graphique-de-linformation/) that could be reordered by hand to perform analysis in a pre-digital age, similar to [my heatmap example](https://nicolas.kruchten.com/content/2018/02/seriation/).
 A few years ago [a French team recreated some of these matrices](https://www.aviz.fr/diyMatrix/) but it took them dozens of hours just to fabricate, never mind design these very large wood-and-metal contraptions.
 - I have a nice [Bambu Labs A1 3d printer with an AMS Lite add-on](https://ca.store.bambulab.com/products/a1) which lets me do multi-color prints.
 I can send jobs to this printer by opening up [3MF files](https://en.wikipedia.org/wiki/3D_Manufacturing_Format) containing descriptions of physical objects using the provided [Bambu Studio](https://bambulab.com/en/download/studio) software.
 Bambu Studio produces [G-code](https://en.wikipedia.org/wiki/G-code) via a process called "slicing" which it sends to the printer as instructions to move the print head in space and deposit melted plastic.

 When I sat down at my computer at 9pm on a Friday night with YouTube in the background after putting my kids to bed, I didn't really feel like reading a lot of new technical documentation, I just wanted to mess around with my 3d printer.
-So I fired up Claude Code and just typed the following, just to see if it would work at all:
+So I fired up Claude Code and just typed the following, just to see if it would work at all (I haven't edited the prompts I used, just to really show what this kind of interaction feels like at the command line, typos and all since Claude doesn't really care about formality):

 > I want you to write a Python program that produces a 3MF file that I can open up in Bambu Studio for multi-material printing (with AMS).
 I want you to define a 2cm cube out of material 1 and then on the top face of the cube I want a 1cm diameter disk that's 0.5mm thick made out of material 2.